Reporting Tool Beyond Excel: Dynamic and Automatic

 Also, FineReport has powerful data map functions.

-FineReport not only can greatly reduce the time required for related staff to generate reports, but also can support business operations, improve work efficiency and synergy, reduce staff training costs, and provide effective support and assistance for business decisions.
+FineReport, as a professional reports software, not only can greatly reduce the time required for related staff to generate reports, but also can support business operations, improve work efficiency and synergy, reduce staff training costs, and provide effective support and assistance for business decisions.
 In this respect, FineReport is better than Excel.